VIOLENT-MOTHICA/VIOLENT-MOTHICA/README.md

 𓆩⟡𓆪  I am happily taken, do not flirt with me unless we are close! ( And you are obviously joking. )

 ✧˖°࿐  I am a Dead-Dove enjoyer.
 That does not mean I condone the actions.
 Leave me be.
+Yes, I believe fiction affects reality, while I do enjoy it IN FICTION ONLY. **(Only if it is done properly, tastefully, researched on, ect.)** Whoever does this shit in real life, you're vile.
+Get the fuck out of my sight.

 <img src="https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExbWQwaDZvNnU5Z2d1dW83dm04N2Fta2psdHMwN2FwYnZxeWhtOXNiOSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/Po0airzUdRLVFNNHkD/giphy.gif">

 More Information below About Me.